 There's a reason the Toyota Camry is a ubiquitous sight on the highways and byways of the United States: it's one of the better-rounded midsize sedans available, with a spacious interior, comfortable ride and efficient engine options like a 43-mpg hybrid powertrain.
 Exciting it is not, but for buyers who place a premium on practicality and reliability, the Camry is an option well worth considering.

-After receiving upgraded interior materials for the previous for the previous model year, the only news for the Camry this year is a new SE Sport trim level that adds a sunroof, upsized wheels and a power-adjustable driver's seat to the driver-focused SE model.
+After receiving upgraded interior materials for the previous for the previous model year, the Camry gains a new SE Sport trim level that adds a sunroof, upsized wheels and a power-adjustable driver's seat to the driver-focused SE model.

 Quiet, comfortable and understated, the Camry features a commodious, well-built interior with an attractive dashboard rendered in soft-touch materials.
 Passenger space is ample, especially for those riding in back.
 All Camrys are outfitted with Toyota's Entune infotainment system, which includes a 6.1-inch touchscreen for the audio system in addition to apps like Bing, Facebook Places and Pandora.
 An optional navigation system adds a larger 7-inch display.